 This site is a personal interest project of mine.
 The inspiration for it largely came from Sealevel.info.
 I wanted to take this idea and create something specifically for New Zealand that was user friendly, kept up to date with recent data and easy for the layman to understand.

 My experience of Tide and Sea Level data processing originally came from my role as the Tidal Officer for the Royal New Zealand Navy (RNZN) Hydrographic Office in the mid to late 1990's.
 In 2000 I briefly worked as a consultant to Land Information New Zealand advising on the collection, analysis and databasing of tide and sea level information when they took over stewardship of Tide and Sea Level data from the RNZN.
 I then had a career change and worked at Auckland International Airport Ltd running their IT Helpdesk for a couple of years before heading off to London on my OE in 2002.
 I only intended to be away for 6-12 months but ended up staying in London for the next 12 years running accounting and business systems for multinationals before returning to NZ at the end of 2014 to care full time for my terminally ill parents which I did until 2017.
 After that I took a year off from everything and traveled, renovated my parents house, became a bee keeper and brought an expensive drum set which I had shipped over from California.
 I played drums in a band in my late teens and early twenties but then gave it away and sold my drums in 1998 after my band split up.
 A decision I gradually came to regret.
-So I decided to give it another go twenty years later, which has brought just as much enjoyment as it did the first time round.
+So I decided to give it another go twenty years later, which I'm glad I did.

 I'm also a Physics graduate from the University of Auckland.